ALMDart/dart_list_english_words/README.md

 # list_english_words

 ## Overview
-A list of english words for use in other tools.
+This package contains a list of english words for use in other tools.
+From spell checkers, to ngram analysis.

 ## Usage